Sarhan41/stay-finder/README.md

 ## Features

-- **Hotel Search**: Users can search for hotels by selecting a city name in the navigation bar.
+- **Hotel Search**: Users can search for hotels by selecting a city name through available hotel listings.

 - **Detailed Hotel Information**: Clicking on a hotel card displays detailed information about the hotel, including hotel description, prices, and amenities.